2023-comp0016-avanade-team4/diagnoseai-monorepo/README.md

 The endpoint and keys should be self-explanatory.

 **Important**: To get proper linting, you must install the current
-package: `pip install -e.` See [this StackOverflow answer](https://stackoverflow.com/a/50193944) for why this is required.
+package: `pip install -e .` See [this StackOverflow answer](https://stackoverflow.com/a/50193944) for why this is required.

 ## Installing developer dependencies